Are you looking for an effective way to clean your tiles? Maybe you’ve got a good cleaning regime, but you want to take things to another level.

 - Use a grout brush: Grout brushes are small and stiff.
 They fit perfectly into the tiny lines.

 - Steam clean: If you have a steam mop or cleaner, these can be highly efficient at cleaning grout without chemicals.
-Use a small attachment to get into the grout lines easily.
-Note, though, that steam removes sealants, so you should only use it on unsealed grout or before resealing.
+Use a small attachment to get into the grout lines quickly.
+Note that steam removes sealants, so you should only use it on unsealed grout or before resealing.

-- Seal the grout: Unsealed grout is not only prone to staining and discoloration, but it’s also difficult to clean.
+- Seal the grout: Unsealed grout is prone to staining and discoloration, but it’s also challenging to clean.
 You can easily seal the grout yourself.

 If you’re not into using harsh cleaning chemicals, there are natural ways to get a sparkling result.

-The scent of vinegar might be strong at first, but don’t worry.
+The vinegar scent might be strong at first, but don’t worry.
 It soon settles and becomes a neutral, clean smell throughout your home.
 You can also add lemon juice or essential oils to alter the scent if you don’t like the strong smell of vinegar.

 Keep In Mind